venkateshk/facetjs/docs/intro-for-druid.md

 ### GroupBy query

-facet.js does not currently make group by queries as most of the time TopN queries are superior.
+facet.js does not currently make groupBy queries as most of the time TopN queries are superior.
 Support is coming though, stay tuned.